Converting Designs

 - Course title - defaults to your Canva design title.
 You can change it to anything.

-- Course duration - target completion time (10, 15, 20, 25, 30, or 40 minutes)
+- Course duration - target completion time (10, 15, 20, 25, 30, or 40 minutes).
+Defaults to 20 minutes.

 - Target audience - who the course is for (e.g., new hires, managers, customers)